natcat8/natcat8/README.md

 📚 Reading: Can’t get enough of mystery, horror and thriller novels.

-🍳 Cooking: I'm a huge foodie, and when I'm not experimenting in the kitchen, I'm exploring a new restauant.
+🍳 Cooking: I'm a huge foodie, and when I'm not experimenting in the kitchen, I'm exploring a new restaurant.

 🏋🏻‍♀️ Working Out: The gym is where I enjoy my me-time.